Amenability constants for unconditional sums of Banach algebras: James-type -sums of Banach algebras

 for a (possibly uncountable) index set $I$, where $E$ is a Banach sequence lattice on~$I$ in the sense of Definition~\ref{def:sequence-lattice}.
-If $J(\Phi)$ is amenable, then $A_n$ is amenable and all consequences of Theorem~\ref{thm:main} (applied to the above $E$-sum) hold.
-In particular: \begin{enumerate} \item if there exists an infinite subset $J\subseteq I$ such that each $B_i$ ($i\in J$) is non-zero and unital, and
+If $J(\Phi)$ is amenable, then the above $E$-sum is amenable.
+Consequently: \begin{enumerate}[label={\rm(\alph*)}] \item if there exists an infinite subset $J\subseteq I$ such that each $B_i$ ($i\in J$) is non-zero and